schollz/schollz.github.io.old/content/post/moderation.md

 It should be amended:

-> *"Everything in moderation, excepting moderation."*
+>  Everything in moderation, excepting moderation